Lesson 2 of 13 · ⏱ 45 min · ✓ Free

 plant_species.txt

-Exercise 3 head, tail, and wc
+Exercise 3head, tail, and wc on a system file

 Show answer